elmar/aptitude-robot/README.md

     aptitude install aptitude-robot

-This works when <code>aptitude-robot</code> is available for your version in one of the repositories (you may need to check out the backports).
+This works when `aptitude-robot` is available for your version in one of the repositories (you may need to check out the backports).
 If it is not in one of the repositories you use or if you want to install a newer version follow the instructions below on how to [build from source](#building-from-source).

 ## Configuration

-With the exception of <code>/etc/default/aptitude-robot</code> the configuration files are in the directory <code>/etc/aptitude-robot</code>.
+With the exception of `/etc/default/aptitude-robot` the configuration files are in the directory `/etc/aptitude-robot`.

 ### Package Lists

-In <code>/etc/aptitude-robot/pkglist.d/</code> you can add one or more package lists.
+In `/etc/aptitude-robot/pkglist.d/` you can add one or more package lists.
 Their names should conform to the run-parts(8) conventions (e.g., a dot in the file name will disable it).
 These files should contain one package name per line preceded by an action you want to perform with this package.
-The actions are specified with the characters used by aptitude, i.e.,
-<code>+</code> for install, <code>-</code> for removal, etc.  Read the
-aptitude(8) man page under "override specifier" for a complete list.
-Comments starting with <code>#</code> are allowed.
+The actions are specified with the characters used by aptitude, i.e., `+` for install, `-` for removal, etc.  Read the aptitude(8) man page under "override specifier" for a complete list.
+Comments starting with `#` are allowed.

 If you have more than one package list file the are concatenated according to the rules of run-parts(8).
 If a package appears more than once the last action